by Franz J. Sauer

 And that is exactly why he is all the more irritated by the occasional strange envy directed at him.
 “People think that because we work on cars worth several million euros, we are arrogant or full of ourselves.
 But that’s complete nonsense.”
 Envy is clearly a topic in the industry, where Christian Nell has been earning his living for over 35 years.
 “Because the rule is: envy has to be earned.”
 But even knowing that, envy can still be unpleasant.

-The condition shown in the photo on the left is achieved by almost every car that Christian Nell and his team take on for restoration.
-The work is done from the ground up; only once everything is disassembled can one see if it all fits.
-The original body of the AFM Type 47 was reconstructed based on just a few photographs.
+The photo on the left shows a condition achieved by nearly every car that Christian Nell and his team restore.
+Their work starts from the ground up, and only after complete disassembly can they see whether everything fits perfectly.
+Using just a few photographs as reference, the original body of the AFM Type 47 was carefully reconstructed.
 For this meticulous work, Christian Nell was awarded the Upper Austrian Craftsman Award.

 As so often, envy toward Christian Nell is mainly a recipient problem.
 Because when the affable Styrian casually mentions a “Maserati around twenty-five to three hundred (note: the ‘thousand’ is left unsaid, but implied)” while referring to a car that is essentially an automotive corpse—one whose restoration will likely not be profitable—it’s easy to misinterpret his words.
 Especially since the restoration probably “doesn’t pay off” precisely because it will cost twice as much.
 Or is that how it should be understood?

 The tall craftsman, whose pride in his hands is obvious, displays a refreshing directness when speaking about his work.
 Beating around the bush is not his style, something his clients greatly appreciate.
-In Christian Nell’s world, if a doughnut is a doughnut, it must be called that—not out of arrogance, but quite the opposite.
-Honesty expresses respect and ensures solid business relationships, where no one feels taken advantage of, regardless of the client’s financial situation or property holdings.
+In Christian Nell’s world, if a doughnut is a doughnut, it must be called that—not out of arrogance, but out of respect.
+Honesty builds trust and solid business relationships, so no one feels taken advantage of, whatever their financial situation.

 From the beginning: Born in 1970, the car-obsessed youngster was introduced early by his father to the art of bodywork.
 He received professional training at Renault, where his talent for working with sheet metal truly developed.
 “At home, we soon had big projects—modifying a R5 GT Turbo wreck into a convertible, rebuilding half of all the sheet metal parts.
 I love building bodies.
 From the ground up.
 That’s my gift.”